Calvinjwala/library/design/design.md

 - [Make it Homey](http://frankchimero.com/blog/make-it-homely/): Making what you want.
 - [A Brief History of Web Design for Designers](http://blog.froont.com/brief-history-of-web-design-for-designers/): Fun gifs showing how ui design has changed over the years.
 - [7 Rules for Creating Gorgeous UIs](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-1-559d4e805cda): solid advice about how designers make things on-screen feel interactable.
+- [Before You Hire Designers](http://alistapart.com/article/before-you-hire-designers): Before you hire designers, you need to clean up shop so that they can actually do their thing.

 ## Color
 - [Equating Color and Transparency](http://viget.com/inspire/3027): How to compute the hex code you want when what you really need is "80% opacity of _this_ color."